Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Step 3: Working Families Organization Inc. (501(c)(4)) distributes $2.3+ million to PACs supporting specific candidates

-The Tax Deduction Subsidy: Soros receives charitable tax deductions for donations to Open Society Institute (501(c)(3)), but that money flows through multiple layers to fund political operations that would not qualify for tax deductions if donated directly.
+The Tax Structure Pattern: Soros receives charitable tax deductions for donations to Open Society Institute (501(c)(3)), but that money flows through multiple layers to fund political operations that would not qualify for tax deductions if donated directly.

 - Unified Executive Control: Theodoro Oshiro serves as Co-Executive Director of Make the Road New York (501(c)(3)) while simultaneously serving as Executive Director of Make the Road Action Inc. (501(c)(4)), receiving $207,989 in combined compensation for controlling both charitable and political operations